BenjaminStuartDev/BenjaminStuart_T1A2/readme.md

 - Live-server for ongoing previews of the website during the build phase.
 - Git for the repository cloud service.
 - Netlify for the hosting of the website.
-- Webaim and Webaims WAVE extension for the debugging accessibility.
+- Webaim and Webaims WAVE extension for debugging accessibility.